 Work with professionals who have the specific skills you need

 A variety of skillsets are required for the development of a robust website (even though most CMS systems don't require much tech support!).

 Find Volunteer(s) with the the expertise you need, from content creation to system set up, via projects and calls.

 Designate a single point of contact for your volunteer

 Your Volunteer(s) can't build your site alone!
 The process will require coordination and support throughout.

 Make sure you have assets like your logo, software licenses, and a point person on hand to offer help.

 Ensure your site is secure and your information is protected

-- We can also facilitate communication with a volunteer in the unlikely event that they become unresponsive over the course of your project.
-Just reach out to us on through the blue chat bubble on the bottom-right of your screen or email us at firstname.lastname@example.org!
+We can also facilitate communication with a Volunteer in the unlikely event that they become unresponsive over the course of your project.
+Just reach out to us using the chat bubble on the bottom-right of your screen or email us at firstname.lastname@example.org!